rdevans87/Flare/README.md

 GuideStar: https://www.guidestar.org/

 The intent of this project was to develop an innocuous website that provides helpful resources for men, women, and children in the Columbus area; while presenting itself as a thrift clothing website to prying eyes.
 This application runs in a web browser and features clothing on three separate pages.
 All sections of the website are accessible from the homepage providing a user experience that is inuititive and easy to use.
 Users can sign up from the homepage to find out more about our website.
 The sign up modal contains a Terms of Service agreement meant to deterr anyone from reading further.
 Click the check box to accept the Terms of Service and display a hidden element containing important information and instructions for using our site.
 Select from three different categories, each category displays a collection of apparel for shopping.
 At the bottom of each page, there is a search input for store locations.
-Enter the nearest zipcode and get search results for local domestic violance resources.
+Enter the nearest zipcode and get search results for local domestic violence resources.
 Our hope is that users will find our website a secure place to seek help when they are unable to do so through other means.

 ## USER STORY